 - Only 2 families in 5 had an adequate supply and in many parts this was restricted to 1 or 2 hours per day even in normal times.

-- There has been no rationality in the planning of transport routes thus obliging public transport users in the Cone often to make two or more changes, even for some short journeys.
+- There has been no rationality in the planning of transport routes thus obliging public transport users in the Cone often to make several changes, even for some short journeys.

 - There were inadequate Cleansing and Environmental Health Services, and limitations on how municipalities could address that.

-- Critical points existed where heaps of rubbish form.
-Difficulty of disposal through conventional means.
+- Critical points existed where heaps of rubbish formed.
+Disposal through conventional means was difficult.

 - The cost of living rises.